Do you get discouraged or stuck in building your business because you think there’s too many others to compete against in your niche?

 There are more than enough clients and customers for everyone.
 And if you are building your business online, there is essentially an unlimited audience for your work.

-Think about your niche for a moment.
+Think about your market for a moment.
 How many of them do you need to serve to reach whatever your definition of success is?
 Then think about how many people there are around the globe who are your potential clients or customers.
 Could you really reach them all, even if you wanted to? 🙂 Of course not.

-You could hold a teleclass or workshop together.
+You could hold a webinar or workshop together.
 This is particularly helpful if you are new in business and can hook up with someone more seasoned, who already has a ready audience built (an email list).
 Doing this will also help you gain experience and confidence to hold them on your own.

 Or you could offer a free product (a mini e-book, for example) to your strategic alliance’s membership, which is an added benefit to them, while it helps to build your email list.